raspberrypi/documentation/linux/usage/bashrc.md

 #alias l='ls -CF'
 ```

-Ubuntu users may be familar with these as they are provided by default on that distribution.
+Ubuntu users may be familiar with these as they are provided by default on that distribution.
 Uncomment these lines to have access to these aliases in future.

 `.bashrc` also contains a reference to a `.bash_aliases` file, which does not exist by default.
 You can add it to provide a handy way of keeping all your aliases in a separate file.